Building Awesome Website Content

 All these ‘posts’ (blog posts) are going to relate to a prospect’s question, for example “What is the difference between an architect vs draftsman.”
 These posts will get indexed in Google and get your site found.
 This can then result in a lead or an enquiry for your business.
 The best thing is that the majority of these types of searches are predominantly highly qualified.
 Make sure you can answer every long tail phrase you can possibly think of using the ideas listed and you will have dominance online.

-Sample formats of content include:
+Sample formats of website content include:

 - FAQ style